Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### Proof of authorization ### {#CPS-lr-model-authz}

-An <dfn>authorization token</dfn> is a [[!jwt|JSON Web Token]] used to prove to a license server that the caller has the right to use one or more content keys under certain conditions.
+An <dfn>authorization token</dfn> is a [[!jwt|JSON Web Token]] used to prove to a license server that the caller has the right to use one or more [=content keys=] under certain conditions.
 Attaching this proof of authorization to a license request is optional, allowing for architectures where a "license proxy" performs authorization checks in a manner transparent to the DASH client.

 The basic structural requirements for [=authorization tokens=] are defined by [[!jwt]] and [[!jws]].
 This document adds some additional constraints to ensure interoperability.
 Beyond that, the license server implementation is what defines the contents of the [=authorization token=] (the set of claims it contains), as the data needs to express implementation-specific license server business logic parameters that cannot be generalized.